StrangeRanger/bash-style-guide/docs/guidelines/style.md

 /// admonition | Why the Choice Matters
     type: tip

-- **Executable Location**: On systems like BSD and macOS, Bash may be installed in a different location compared to Linux.
-Sometimes, the default Bash version can be significantly outdated, prompting users to install an alternative version.
+- **Executable Location**: On systems like BSD and macOS, Bash may be installed in a different location than on Linux.
+Sometimes, the default Bash version is outdated, prompting users to install an alternative version.
 For example, many macOS users upgrade Bash via [Homebrew](https://brew.sh/), which installs it at `/usr/local/bin/bash` on Intel Macs or `/opt/homebrew/bin/bash` on Apple Silicon, while the system version remains at `/bin/bash`.
-- **Script Portability**: The choice of shebang affects whether your script can be executed on different systems without modification.
-Using `#!/usr/bin/env bash` enhances portability across platforms by ensuring that the script can locate the Bash interpreter regardless of its installation path.
+- **Script Portability**: The shebang choice affects whether your script can be executed on different systems without modification.
+Using `#!/usr/bin/env bash` enhances portability by ensuring the script can locate the Bash interpreter regardless of its installation path.
-- **System Compliance and Security**: In environments where system integrity and security are critical, using a direct path like `#!/bin/bash` ensures that the script runs with the system’s default, vetted Bash interpreter, reducing the risk of unintended behavior from using an alternative version.
+- **System Compliance and Security**: In environments where system integrity and security are critical, using a direct path like `#!/bin/bash` ensures the script runs with the system’s default, vetted Bash interpreter, reducing the risk of unintended behavior from using an alternative version.

 ///